top of page

 Graduate Student

-Austin Medlin is a first-year biostatistics graduate student at Indiana University.
+Austin Medlin is a second-year biostatistics graduate student at Indiana University.
 He received bachelor’s degrees in psychology and mathematics from Oklahoma State University.
 Austin’s research interests include psychosocial stress and its impact on chronic diseases, as well as possible avenues for the prevention of these diseases.
 In his free time, Austin enjoys drinking coffee, playing video games, reading, and spending time outside with his dog, Henry.

 iu logo_edited.jpg